ubkh/arcane/README.md

 # arcane
-Arcane is a fully-featured machine learning library built from the ground up.
+Arcane is a machine learning toolchain for advanced trend analysis for virality of memes.